ConnorWiseman/ta-cs313-php-s18/README.md

 ## Install a local development stack

-The course recommends either Bitnami's WAPP (Windows, Apache, PHP, and PostgreSQL) or MAPP (macOS, Apache, PHP, and PostgreSQL) stack for ease of development.
-If you use either of these, pay attention to the directory where they were installed.
-It will become useful shortly.
+In the past, the course recommended either Bitnami's WAPP (Windows, Apache, PHP, and PostgreSQL) or MAPP (macOS, Apache, PHP, and PostgreSQL) stack for ease of development.
+If you use either of these, pay attention to the directory where they were installed and the PostgreSQL database credentials you supply.
+Those will all become useful shortly.

 * [WAPP Stack](https://bitnami.com/stack/wapp)
 * [MAPP Stack](https://bitnami.com/stack/mapp)